javascript-tutorial/en.javascript.info/1-js/11-async/02-promise-basics/article.md

 Later we'll see how "fans" can subscribe to these changes.

-Here's an example of a Promise constructor and a simple executor function with delayed "producing code" (via `setTimeout`):
+Here's an example of a promise constructor and a simple executor function with  "producing code" that takes time (via `setTimeout`):

 ```js run
 let promise = new Promise(function(resolve, reject) {